AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

   depth = 0;
  }

- // constructor used when cube is created
+ // constructor for a cube using a single parameter Box(double len)
- Box(double len)
  {
   width = height = depth = len;